lucaslvs/kgb/README.md

 1. Highest rated review by the number of stars.
 2. The average of the employees rating.
 3. The number of employees mentioned in the review.
-4. The number of topics evaluated.
+4. The number of rated topics.

 ## Requirements